 We will touch briefly on the size and price of the miniature Saint Berdoodle, but this guide is primarily for the standard-sized Saint Berdoodle.

 Not all people like big dogs (crazy, we know), but this big dog likes all people.
 He is super friendly and wants to be everyone’s playmate.
 This is great for those that love dogs too.
-And it makes him a great addition for a social family who is forever having parties and gatherings at the weekend.
-He doesn’t care who visits, because he knows that he is in for lots of fuss.
+And it makes him a great addition to a social family that is forever having parties and gatherings at the weekend.
+He doesn’t care who visits because he knows that he is in for lots of fuss.

 Because he is so friendly and always looking for attention, he has a playful and fun personality.
 And one that will keep you and the whole family entertained for hours on end.
 He loves everyone, from infants to the elderly, and makes a great family pet.

 You need to have the energy and time to give him, but playing fetch and frisbee isn’t too much to ask, right?
 Well, not for all.
 But if you are wondering whether you have the time for this guy, he isn’t the dog breed for you.
 He can be quite an intense canine, and he’ll always be by your side.
 Not all like this trait, but it’s something you need to be prepared for.

 He is also a fan of a cheeky afternoon snooze, too, thanks to his laidback St Bernard influence.
 So, if you are looking for a marathon Netflix partner, he is definitely up for this.
 His eagerness to please and craving for human companionship means that without company, he’ll become very sad.
 An unhappy or anxious dog can quickly become a destructive and problematic one.